microsoft/vscode-docs/docs/copilot/best-practices.md

 Copilot is going to latch on to your code to generate suggestions that follow the existing pattern, so the adage "garbage in, garbage out" applies.

-Keeping a high quality bar at all times can take discipline.
+Always keeping a high quality bar can take discipline.
 Especially when you're coding fast and loose to get something working, you might want to disable Copilot completions while in "hacking" mode.
 You can temporarily disable completions from the Copilot status menu.
 Bring up the Copilot status menu dropdown by selecting the Copilot Status bar item.

 ![Hover over the Copilot Status bar item displays "Show Copilot status menu"](images/best-practices/show-copilot-status-menu.png)